neams-th-coe/cardinal/doc/content/source/meshgenerators/SecondOrderHexGenerator.md

 When your mesh has boundary layers that are thin relative to the mesh movement needed to fit to cylinder surfaces, it is possible to obtain inverted elements.
-You can move the elements on the "other" side of the element face lying on the cylinder by setting the `num_layers` variable.
+You can move the elements on the "other" side of the element face lying on the cylinder by setting the `layers` variable.
 With this parameter, if node
 $A$ on face 0 moves by $\Delta x$ to get onto the cylinder surface, then the same displacement is applied to that node's "pair" on the opposite face.
 An example of this usage is shown below, where nodes not on the boundary of